nicebots-xyz/botkit/readme.md

 ## What is Botkit?

 Botkit is a framework for building Discord bots.
-It is designed to simplify the process of creating and managing Discord bots by providing a modular architecture and a set of tools and utilities.
+It is designed to simplify the process of creating and managing Discord bots, by providing a modular architecture and a set of useful tools and utilities so that you can focus on building your bot's functionality.
+We use it ourselves to build our own bots, and we hope you find it useful too!

 ## What Botkit is NOT

 Botkit is not a pre-built Discord bot.
 Instead, it is a starting point for building your own custom Discord bot.
-You are expected to edit and modify the provided code to suit your specific requirements.
+You’re expected to edit and modify the provided code to suit your specific requirements.

 ## Features

 - **Modular Design**: The bot is designed with a modular architecture, allowing you to easily enable or disable specific extensions or features.
-- **Extensible**: The bot supports two types of extensions:
-  - **Default Extensions**: These are built-in extensions located in the `src/extensions` directory, such as the `ping` extension for a simple ping command.
-  - **Installable Python Modules**: You can install and use external Python modules as extensions for the bot.
+- **Extensible**: The bot is built around the extensions located in the `src/extensions` directory.
+There you can find useful and example extensions to get you started.
 - **Configurable**: The bot's configuration, including enabled extensions and bot token, is managed through a `config.yml` file.
 - **Easy Setup**: Botkit simplifies the setup process by providing a well-structured project template and configuration management.